-- “These militiamen are already experienced in the difficulties of long sojourn in forests; the contact of their Indian allies taught them to transport heavy baggage, to skilfully handle their canoes on turbulent rivers, to make portage sometines perilous, and to feed themselves scarcily.
+- “These militiamen are already experienced in the difficulties of long sojourn in forests; the contact of their Indian allies taught them to transport heavy baggage, to skillfully handle their canoes on turbulent rivers, to make portage sometimes perilous, and to feed themselves scarcely.
 They even know how to dress their way.
-And it is thanks to them that they practised Indian style attacks.”
+And it is thanks to them that they practiced Indian style attacks.”

 Unfortunately, contemporary writers often described very succinctly the role of Canadian Militias and almost never give a detailed breakdown of the various militias involved in a campaign or a battle.
 It is thus quite difficult to follow these units throughout the Seven Years' War.
 Nevertheless, we created articles for the militias of each district of Canada where we record the sparse information available for each of them.
 These articles are:

 - Milice du district de Montréal (5455 men in 1759)